WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/web/New_Year_Hidden_Gift/README.md

 I opened command prompt and typed in the command "curl -i https://new-year-hidden-gift.nypinfosec.net/newyeargift1" to display the response message.

 - curl is a command tool used to fetch URLs
-- -1 tells curl to include HTTP headers
+- -i tells curl to include HTTP headers

 ![newyear1](screenshots/screenshot2.png)